apollographql/hack-the-supergraph/start/README.md

 }
 ```

 That's it!
-Now we've upgraded our schema to expose `Location` as an entity :tada:.
+Now we've upgraded our schema to expose `Location` as an entity 🎉

 Now the box is using the following schema: